JoaoPauloUbaF/marba_project/README.md

 **Check the Demo!**
 (https://joaopauloubaf.github.io/Onktem-demo/#/home)
+   - Remember to enable device preview on the right to get the mobile view.
    - There are a few offers available for any address in Lavras, Minas Gerais, Brazil.
 I recommend using this address: R. Carlota Kemper, 728 - Dos Ipês.
    - For the entrepreneur experience, log in with:
       - testuser2@gmail.com